logo

 Yes.
 However you must ensure that the Trade Mark is displayed in accordance with the Trade Mark Agreement per clause 32 of the Code of Conduct.

 Yes.
-However, you must have notified the Authority of any secondary businesses you are associated with prior to using the Trade Mark.
-You can notify the Authority of any secondary businesses by logging into your account via the online portal at iaa.govt.nz.
+However, you must have notified the Authority of any secondary businesses you are associated with prior to using the trade mark.
+You can notify the Authority of any secondary businesses online, by using the “Maintain Immigration Adviser Licence” function of the IAA online portal.

 Trans-Tasman Mutual Recognition Arrangement